Niels3RT/Experiments/Arcade_Joystick/README.md

 A compact frame for an arcade joystick, 3x 24mm buttons and 2x smaller buttons or switches.
 All axes/buttons/switches are debounced in hardware.

+The holes for the 24mm buttons might not be perfectly sized, some of my cheap buttons (the cheapest i could find at Aliexpress) fit tightly, some are loose.

-A shift register is used to provide outputs that should be compatible to old 8bit computers (untested so far).
+A latched shift register is used to provide outputs that should be compatible to old 8bit computers (untested so far).

 ![top](overview.png?raw=true "overview")
 ![bottom](pcb_bottom_label.png?raw=true "bottom pcb")